 After the success of Aja, Becker and Fagen became obsessed with perfection for their next project.

 Gaucho was released in November, 1980, during my difficult senior year in college.
 Gaucho is not in my record collection; I must have recorded it on cassette, since I clearly remember it as part of the soundtrack of that year.
-I can’t escape the irony of listening to songs like “Glamour Profession” and “Time Out Of Mind”, as I emptied out my father’s bank account with lies, with my horrified parents hoping I would just finish school and get home safely.
+I can’t escape the irony of listening to songs like “Glamour Profession” and “Time Out Of Mind”, as I emptied out my father’s bank account with lies, while my horrified parents hoped I would just finish school and get home safely.
 Cocaine was everywhere in the late seventies.

 “It’s a glamour profession,

 The L.A. concession.